Excel VBA: Turn Off the “On Error Resume Next”

 Things to Remember

-• While ignoring the known error, we will use the “On Error Resume Next”
+• To ignore a known error, use the “On Error Resume Next”

-• You can turn off the On Error Resume Next statement in your VBA code in Excel by adding the On Error GoTo 0
+• Turn off the On Error Resume Next statement by adding the On Error GoTo 0

-• You also can turn off the On Error Resume Next statement by applying the On Error GoTo -1 statement.
+• Alternatively, turn off the On Error Resume Next statement by applying the On Error GoTo -1 statement.

 Download Practice Workbook